 A common problem these days is that we’d all would love to cook more often but simply don’t have the time to do so.
 This is why ready meals and takeaway are so popular, even when we know how unhealthy they are.
 If you could cook foods like salmon or pork chops in the air fryer in under 20 minutes, wouldn’t you rather do that than order out?

 The fact that air fryers are fast and easy to use means that cooking at home is a much more tempting option.
 The air fryer makes dinner uncomplicated.
-All you have to do is season a piece of meat, like a chicken breast (even from frozen) put it in the basket, and set it to cook.
+All you have to do is season a piece of meat, like a chicken breast (even from frozen) or a steak, put it in the basket, and set it to cook.
 So simple.

 3. Crisp & Crunchy Food